-My picnic rug is spread out next to Frederick Pagunsan’s grave.
+My polar fleece picnic rug is spread out next to Frederick Pagunsan’s grave.
 He served in WWI and has been resting here since 1978.
-I have cheese, salami, guacamole and more chips than I will possibly get through.
-Frederick doesn’t seem to mind.
+I know this because as I laid out my cheese, salami, guacamole and more chips than I will possibly get through, I read his plaque.

-We picked our spot because the main grassy area was full and laid out our blanket and goodies out, along with 4000 others in the Hollywood Forever Cemetery for the movie.
-A tall black burly security guard with a movie star voice pointed out that my rug was actually ON Mr Pagunsan’s head stone and that my feet were in fact on his body and I needed to move them.
+We picked this spot because the main grassy area in front of the big white crematorium wall that would serve as the screen was full with VIP blankets and people who had arrived hours earlier, so we laid out our blanket and goodies, along with 4000 others among the tombstones and mausoleums.
+A tall burly security guard with a movie star voice pointed out that my rug was actually ON Mr Pagunsan’s head stone and that my feet were in fact on his body (under the grass) and I needed to move them.
 Yikes!
 I shimmied over a couple of inches and everyone was placated.

-I’m not freaked out sitting among dead people, but my husband wasn’t overly comfortable as we unloaded the picnic that we’d hastily bought at Trader Joe’s before we Uber‘d over from our hotel in Hollywood to join the madding crowd.
+I’m not freaked out sitting among dead people, but my husband wasn’t overly comfortable as we unloaded the picnic among the madding crowd.
 Others had beach chairs, pillows and even little tables laden with cake and grapes and I suspect there was more cheese among the masses than what was left in the grocery stores within a five mile radius.
+There were also a few food kiosks, but I’d recommend bringing your own in to save lining up for ages.

 People kept piling in and several walked on and over Frederick.
 I started to get annoyed by their lack of respect.
 My security guard mate had put a huge wheelie bin in front to protect his honour.
 Several moved it aside and just walked on over.

 We’re here to see Grease.
 I hadn’t told the husband that this was the movie until only yesterday lest he poo poo the experience.
 You know how they can be!